parishwadomkar/MATSim-Projects07-duesseldorf/README.md

 1. Build the scenario using `mvn package`
 1. There should be a file directly in the `matsim-duesseldorf` directory with name approximately as `matsim-duesseldorf-1.0.jar`.
 1. Run this file from the command line using `java -jar matsim-duesseldorf-1.0.jar --help` to see all possible options.
+    1. For example, one can disable lanes or run the 25pct scenario using the available options
 1. Start this scenario using the default config by running `java -jar matsim-duesseldorf-1.0.jar`
 1. "Open" the output directory.
 You can drag files into VIA as was already done above.